Kade-github/FNFBot/README.md

 - When ever it holds a note, it can't hit other ones. (easy fix, too lazy rn though)

+- On Pico on the drop where both characters are playing at the same time, it just decides to not hit anything.

-The biggest one is obviously not hitting close together notes.
-Not sure about why that happens.
+The biggest ones is obviously not hitting close together notes, and the pico one.
+Not sure about why any of that happens.

 # Credits
 I used [rqnn's global C# keyboard hook](https://stackoverflow.com/a/46014022) and [Micheal Noonan's Input Simulator](https://github.com/michaelnoonan/inputsimulator) for input and output.